 Then you’re in the middle of an epic battle that rages every year between two churches.

-Often, the evening will see tens of thousands of fireworks flying through the air at heights of 80,000 feet leaving streaks of colour across the skies.
+Often, the evening will see tens of thousands of fireworks flying through the air at heights of 80,000 feet leaving streaks of color across the skies.

 The winning ‘team’ must hit the opposing church’s bell tower.

-That age-old saying is true: you have to break a few eggs if you want to make the world’s largest omelette.
+That age-old saying is true: you have to break a few eggs if you want to make the world’s largest omelet.

 Every Easter Monday the residents of Haux crack over 4500 eggs into a huge pan.
-The omelette can feed up to 1000 people.
+The omelet can feed up to 1000 people.

-But in 2019, the brilliantly named “Giant Omelette Brotherhood of Bessieres” from Haux might have a rival for their record.
+But in 2019, the brilliantly named “Giant Omelet Brotherhood of Bessieres” from Haux might have a rival for their record.

 That’s enough food to feed a crowd of Biblical proportions… Joyeuses Pâques!

 Forget Easter egg hunting.
 All the cool kids in Bulgaria know that egg tapping is the Easter tradition to follow.

 The aim?
 To knock eggs together until one cracks.
 The person who has broken the most eggs wins.